 - [CD] DISRESPECTFUL/DISRUPTIVE BEHAVIOR/CLASS DISRUPTION: To include isolated inappropriate language.
 Any actions which interrupt classroom instruction to include isolated inappropriate language.
-Examples include, but not limited to being upout of seats, distracting other students, repeated verbal outbursts, etc. - "device" includes but is not limited to a privately/owned laptop, tablet computing device, net book, notebook, e-Reader, iPod touch, smart watch, gps tracker with recording and/or transmitting capability, and/or smart phone.
-However, such devices can only be used with permission and under the direct supervision of a staff member.
+Examples include, but not limited to being up out of seats, distracting other students, repeated verbal outbursts, etc. - CELL PHONE / WIRELESS COMMUNICATION DEVICES (WCDs): Referred to as [CF] "device" includes but is not limited to a privately/school owned laptop, tablet computing device, net book, notebook, e-Reader, iPod touch, smart watch, gps tracker with recording and/or transmitting capability, and/or smart phone.
+Senate Bill 52 A student may not use a wireless communication device (WCD) during instructional time, except when solely used for educational purposes as directed by his or her teacher.
+A teacher may withhold a student's WCD during instructional time However, such devices can only be used with permission and under the direct supervision of a staffmember.
+Each staff member has the authority to establish a procedure for collection of devices in order to enhance the learning environment.
 When permission is not given, such devices must be turned off and put away during the school day or on the bus.
 Smart watches may be on the wrist in sight, but shall not be utilized for recording or transmitting without permission.
 The student is fully responsible, at all times, for the personally owned device brought to school.
 The District is NOT liable for any loss, damage or theft of a personally owned device.
 As such, students should not share devices.
 Device use is exclusively limited to schools participating in the Bring Your Own Device (BYOD) program.
 Devices should be turned off and should not be visible at schools not participating in the BYOD program.